RonakAsnani/RonakAsnani/README.md

-## I'm a currently pursuing B.Tech. in Chemical Engineering at Sardar Vallabhbhai National Institute of Technology, Surat
+## I am currently pursuing B.Tech. in Chemical Engineering at Sardar Vallabhbhai National Institute of Technology, Surat

 - 🌱 I’m currently aiming to be a Full Stack Web Developer